A Solar Journey Into Indian Country

 Incidentally, all around the hall and police station were various signs using the term "Indian Country," so I feel comfortable using that terms, since the community obviously has no issues with it.

 With a 36-inch length of 3/8th threaded rod, some acorn nuts, and a box of 3 1/2 inch 3/8th bolts, just in case, we headed back to the police station.
-Around 4 pm, we cut their power again, and began the process of reinstalling the solid copper stand-offs, punching out the holes in the breaker panel cover, and praying Marty's idea of fabricating the right length bolt from the thread rod would work.
+Around 4 pm, we cut their power again, and began the process of reinstalling the solid copper stand-offs, punching out the holes in the breaker panel cover, and praying Marty's idea of fabricating the right length bolt from the threaded rod would work.

 Turns out, we didn't need that make-shift bolt, after all.
 The box of 3 1/2 inch bolts were, in fact, just the right length, after all.
 It was with a huge sense of relief for all three of us when Marty snugged up the breaker to the panel.